Ease to Grow: Moderate to challenging

 Plants are shipped bare-root, wrapped in damp sphagnum moss.
 In it's dormant season, it will be shipped as a dormant rhizome.
 Photographs are representative of species, and not the specific plant shipped.

-Soil: Live Sphagnum Moss, Nepenthes Mix or General CP Mix with Fir Bark.
+Soil: Live Sphagnum Moss, Nepenthes Mix or All-Purpose Mix

 Use: Bog garden, greenhouse and indoors.
 Excellent accent plant.